 - Smoking (Recurrent incidents of smoking will lead to suspension);

 - Leaving school without permission;

 - Failure to adhere to timetable;

 - Forging signatures in the Student Planner;

 - Truancy;

 - Failure to produce Student Planner on more than two occasions;

 - Use of mobile phone on school premises;

-- Any behaviour which might be considered socially unacceptable eg. Shouting out, interrupting when some-one else is speaking, being in any way rude/impolite to peers or staff, speaking over others
+- Deliberately refusing to follow school regulations surrounding social distancing; - Refusing to wear a face covering when on the school corridors (unless exempt); - Deliberately coughing or spitting at another pupil or member of staff and hence putting them at risk from Covid-19; - Any behaviour which might be considered socially unacceptable e.g. Shouting out, interrupting when some-one else is speaking, being in any way rude/impolite to peers or staff, speaking over others.